darcato/pysmlib/doc/overview.rst

 Define your FSM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-``pysmlib`` lets you create finite state machines, so the first step is
+Pysmlib lets you create finite state machines, so the first step is
 to adapt your algorithm to a fsm design.
 This means identifying all
 the states required and the conditions that trigger a transition from
 one state to another.
 Furthermore, all the required input and outputs